Tokugawa Yoshinobu: Boshin War (1868–69)

 When the Tokugawa forces arrived outside Kyoto, they were refused entry, and were attacked by Satsuma and Chōshū troops, starting the Battle of Toba–Fushimi, the first clash of the Boshin War.
 Though the Tokugawa forces had a distinct advantage in numbers, Yoshinobu abandoned his army in the midst of the fight once he realized the Satsuma and Chōshū forces raised the Imperial banner, and escaped to Edo.
 He placed himself under voluntary confinement, and indicated his submission to the imperial court.
-However, a peace agreement was reached wherein Tayasu Kamenosuke, the young head of a branch of the Tokugawa family, was adopted and made Tokugawa family head; On April 11, Edo Castle was handed over to the imperial army, and the city spared from all-out war.
+However, a peace agreement was reached wherein Tayasu Kamenosuke, the young head of a branch of the Tokugawa family, was adopted and made Tokugawa family head; On 11 April 1868, Edo Castle was handed over to the imperial army, and the city spared from all-out war.

 Together with Kamenosuke (who took the name Tokugawa Iesato), Yoshinobu moved to Shizuoka.
 Tokugawa Ieyasu, founder of the Tokugawa Shogunate, had also retired to Shizuoka, centuries earlier.
 Iesato was made the daimyō of the new Shizuoka Domain, but lost this title a few years later, when the domains were abolished.
-Even after losing his position as ruling shogun, Yoshinobu strove to promote his son Iesato’s political career so that he could attain the highest level of influence in the Japanese Imperial court, and also serve as a bridge between old world Japan and modern emerging Japan both domestically and internationally.
+Even after losing his position as ruling shogun, Yoshinobu strove to promote his son Iesato's political career so that he could attain the highest level of influence in the Japanese Imperial court, and also serve as a bridge between old world Japan and modern emerging Japan both domestically and internationally.
 The close relationship between father and son is highlighted in the illustrated biography on Prince Tokugawa Iesato titled The Art of Peace.

 Many of the hatamoto also relocated to Shizuoka; a large proportion of them did not find adequate means to support themselves.
 As a result, many of them resented Yoshinobu, some of them to the point of wanting him dead.
 Yoshinobu was aware of this, and was so afraid of assassination that he redesigned his sleeping arrangement to confuse any potential assassin.

 Later life

-Living a life in quiet retirement, Yoshinobu indulged in many hobbies, including oil painting, Kyudo (archery), hunting, photography, and cycling.
+Living a life in quiet retirement, Yoshinobu indulged in many hobbies, including oil painting, kyudo (archery), hunting, photography, and cycling.
 Some of Yoshinobu's photographs have been published in recent years by his great-grandson, Yoshitomo.
 His other great-grandson, Yasuhisa Tokugawa of the Mito line, is the former Chief Priest at Yasukuni Shrine and current Kaicho of the Kokusai Budoin (IMAF).

-In 1902, the Emperor Meiji allowed him to re-establish his own house as a Tokugawa branch (bekke) with the highest rank in the peerage, that of prince (kōshaku), for his loyal service to Japan.
+On 3 June 1902, the Emperor Meiji allowed him to re-establish his own house as a Tokugawa branch (bekke) with the highest rank in the peerage, that of prince (kōshaku), for his loyal service to Japan.
 He took a seat in the House of Peers, and resigned in 1910.
-Tokugawa Yoshinobu died on 21 November 1913 at 16:10 and is buried in Yanaka Cemetery, Tokyo.
+Tokugawa Yoshinobu died on 21 November 1913 and is buried in Yanaka Cemetery, Tokyo.

-On 9 January 1896, his ninth daughter Tsuneko Tokugawa (1882–1939) married Prince Fushimi Hiroyasu, a second cousin to both Emperor Shōwa and Empress Kōjun and nephew of Prince Kan'in Kotohito.
+On 9 January 1896, his ninth daughter Tsuneko Tokugawa (1882–1939) married Prince Fushimi Hiroyasu, a second cousin to both Emperor Hirohito and Empress Kōjun and nephew of Prince Kan'in Kotohito.

 On 26 December 1911, his granddaughter Kikuko Tokugawa was born.
-She married Prince Takamatsu, the brother of Emperor Shōwa, to become Princess Takamatsu.
+She married Prince Takamatsu, the brother of Emperor Hirohito, to become Princess Takamatsu.